edalcala42/edalcala42/README.md

                                     <li>Speed.</li>
                                     <li>Color (r, g, b).</li>
                         </ul>
-                        The program stores particles in a data dictionary for the user to consult them whenever he or she wishes.
+                        The program stores particles in a data dictionary for the user to consult whenever he or she wishes.
 The state of the particles can be seen on a window that shows their route through colors.
                       <br><br>
                       SPANISH.
                       <br>